FrederoxDev/Amethyst-Launcher/README.md

 To import a new mod or runtime, you can either do it automatically or manually.

-**Automatically:** Select the mod or runtime's `.zip` file, or unzipped folder, and drag it into the launcher.
+**Automatically:** Select the mod or runtimes `.zip` file, or unzipped folder, and drag it into the launcher.

 **Manually:** Click the **'Open Mod Folder'** button at the bottom of the **Mod Manager**.
 This will open the launcher's mods folder in a new file explorer window.
 Then, copy the mod's `.zip` file into the mods folder, and unzip it.